 A logic "1" written to this bit will put the floppy controller into manual low power mode.
-The floppy controller clock and data mode after a software reset or access to the Data Register or Main Status Register.
+The floppy controller clock and data separator circuits will be turned off.
+The controller will come out of manual low power mode after a software reset or access to the Data Register or Main Status Register.